seagle0128/.emacs.d/README.md

 It is compatible **ONLY with GNU Emacs 24.x**.
 In general you're advised to always run with the latest Emacs - currently **24.5**.

-# Installation
+# Quick-start

 ```
 cd ~
 git clone https://github.com/seagle0128/.emacs.d.git
 ```
 Then start emacs.
+Enjoy!